dtcenter/MET/met/docs/Users_Guide/point-stat.rst

   :widths: auto
   :header-rows: 2

-  * - CTC OUTPUT FORMAT
+  * -
     -
+    - CTC OUTPUT FORMAT
-    -
+  * - Column Number
-  * - CTC Column Name
+    - CTC Column Name
     - Description
-    - Column Number
+  * - 24
-  * - CTC
+    - CTC
     - Contingency Table Counts line type
-    - CTC Column Name
+  * - 25
-  * - TOTAL
+    - TOTAL
     - Total number of matched pairs
-    - Description
+  * - 26
-  * - FY_OY
+    - FY_OY
     - Number of forecast yes and observation yes
-    - 24
+  * - 27
-  * - FY_ON
+    - FY_ON
     - Number of forecast yes and observation no
-    - CTC
+  * - 28
-  * - FN_OY
+    - FN_OY
     - Number of forecast no and observation yes
-    - Contingency Table Counts line type
+  * - 29
-  * - FN_ON
+    - FN_ON
     - Number of forecast no and observation no
-    - 25

 Table 4 ?? need link to reference this

+.. role:: raw-html(raw)
+    :format: html

 .. list-table:: Format information for CTS (Contingency Table Statistics) output line type.
   :widths: auto
   :header-rows: 2

-  * - CTC OUTPUT FORMAT
+  * - CTS OUTPUT FORMAT
     -
     -
   * - Column Number